- slide 1 of 4

-1. Create an activity list: These are the list of activities within the project that need to completed so that the project can be closed.
+1. Create an activity list: They are the list of activities within the project that need to be completed so that the project can be closed.
 The image below illustrates an activity list.

 2. Create a Precedence Diagram: This is a project network diagram that illustrates the activity flow in the project.
 The dependencies between each activity are clearly identified.
 The image below illustrates a Precedence diagram.

 3. Assign estimates for each activity: The estimated time to complete each activity.

 4. Identify the critical path: The longest activity execution path within the network diagram.